 Traditional lucrative advertising platforms, like television, are on the decline thanks to changing media habits.
 Growth in digital ads is dominated by the likes of Facebook, Google and Amazon.
 The digital ecosystem is chipping away profits by inserting unnecessary intermediaries into digital media placements.

-Bottom line: It’s harder than ever for agencies to guarantee ad transparency and prove results to new and existing clients.
+Bottom line: It’s harder than ever for national advertising agencies to guarantee ad transparency and prove results to new and existing clients.

 But there is one solution agencies use to give clients transparency into exactly how ads work, from purchase to placement.
 It’s called digital marketing intelligence, and it’s quickly becoming a game-changer for agencies that want to grow